asetbxie4tmbnd426tse/projects/README.md

 If you are an employer you may want to read this.
 I may add a project or changed (added fittures or modified, or fixed bugs) the existing files, and didn't want to resend a new CV.

+(22/6/2021) Added a file name validetor when creating new files.

 (15/6/2021) Add a functionale new file saving butten.
 Need to make a file title validetor.

 (14/6/2021) Made a functional saving butten.
 The function can add the new acount details to en existing JSON file.